Junyyang/EECS568_PlanarSLAM/README.md

-# CPSLAM
+# CP-SLAM
 This work extends [PlanarSLAM](https://arxiv.org/abs/2010.07997) to extract a indoor cylinder surface.

 **Authors:** Yuhan Dong, Yechen Shi, Ying Yang, and Junyuan Yang

-### updated on 11.12.2021

-We updated the planar meshing section by making use of a more efficient triangulation method, rather than the greedy algorithm from PCL.
-If the PCL window shows nothing, maybe you could click "R" after selecting the window.
+In some specific scenarios, the success rate of plane exactor is quite limited, so we fuse a feature slam algorithm based on cylinder plane[CP-SLAM]

-ps: the reconstruction method is still very naive, we will keep moving.
+ps: the cylinder method is still very naive, we will keep moving.

 ![planarReconstruction](Examples/demo.png)